 Yangzhou fried rice is also called Yangzhou fried rice with egg.
 It is a popular Yangzhou specialty with a long history.
-It's said that it originates from a powerful minister of the Sui Dynasty, (581–618) Yang Su, and his favored dish, Sui Jin Fan (fried rice with egg).
+It's said that it originates from a powerful minister, Yang Su, from the Sui Dynasty (581–618) and his favored dish, Sui Jin Fan (fried rice with egg).

-Seasonings: 1 soupspoon salad oil, 4g salt, 10g ginger and 3 chives
+Seasonings: 1 soupspoon salad oil, 4g salt

 (The amount of the seasonings can be adjusted according to personal taste.)

 1. Crack the eggs into a bowl and whisk them until thoroughly mixed using a wire whisk or chopsticks.

 2. Cut the sausage into ½ cm cubes.
 Finely chop the mushrooms, carrots, red bell pepper, and cucumber.

 1. Heat some cooking oil in a wok.
 Add the beaten eggs and fry them on a medium heat.
 After the eggs have set, break them up into small pieces.
 Remove the egg mixture from the wok and place it onto a plate.

 2. Add some cooking oil to the wok.
 Add the mushrooms, corn kernels, carrots, cucumber, red bell pepper, and sausage, and stir-fry them briefly.

 3. Add the fried egg mixture to the rest of the ingredients in the wok along with the cooked rice, and stir-fry evenly.
 Add some salt and continue to stir-fry until the ingredients are thoroughly mixed.

 4. Serve the Yangzhou fried rice on a dish for sharing or into a bowl for one person.